jestjs/jest/docs/Configuration.md

 [jsdom](https://github.com/tmpvar/jsdom).
 If you are building a node service, you can use the `node` option to use a node-like environment instead.

-By adding a '@jest-environment` docblock at the top of the file, you can specify another environment to be used for all tests in that file:
+By adding a `@jest-environment` docblock at the top of the file, you can specify another environment to be used for all tests in that file:
 ```js
 /**